zmek/patientflow/README.md

 Centre for Advanced Research Computing, University College London ([arc.collaborations@ucl.ac.uk](mailto:arc.collaborations@ucl.ac.uk))

-## Getting Started

-Start with the [`notebooks` README](/notebooks/README.md) to get an outline of the training materials we intend to provide for modelling of emergency demand for beds, and read the [`patientflow` README ](/src/patientflow/README.md) to understand our intentions for the Python package

 ### Prerequisites

 <!-- Any tools or versions of languages needed to run code.
 For example specific Python or Node versions.
 Minimum hardware requirements also go here. -->